firozkhan18/technologies-notes/concept-wise.md

 Together, these features enhance Java's interfaces by enabling better design and managing complexities related to multiple inheritance.

-Sure!
 Here’s a coding example to illustrate the use of default and static methods in Java 8 interfaces, as well as how they resolve the diamond problem.

 ### Example of Default Methods